bholben/AngularJS-1.X-CoffeeScript-StyleGuide/README.md

         ...
     ```

-  - There are two Angular methods that don't pass a name string as the first parameter: `.config` and `.run`.
-Use the same class/contructor syntax for each of these.
+  - For Angular methods that require a name string and an object (`.directive`, `.constant`, `.value`), use the following syntax.

     ``` coffeescript
+    # recommended for .directive, .constant, and .value
+    angular.module 'someApp'
+    .someMethod 'SomeName', ->

+      ...
+    ```

+  - For Angular methods that require only a function (`.config`, `.run`), use the following class/contructor syntax.

+    ``` coffeescript
+    # recommended for .config and .run
     angular.module 'someApp'
     .someMethod, class SomeName
       constructor: someParam ->